eduardo-monita/jungle-devs-challenger/README.md

 - Finnaly the project is running, so open this link in your browser: [http://localhost:9100/](http://localhost:9100/ "http://localhost:9100/")

 ## Endpoints
 For more information about endpoints, you can go to `/ swwagger /` or `/ redoc /`.
-Note: in swagger dont't show `/api/`.
+Note: base url from swagger is `/api/`.
 Endpoints |HTTP | Results
 -- | -- |--
-`/login/` | POST | Check the credentials and return the REST Token `/sign-up/` | GET,POST | Calls Django logout method and delete the Token object assigned to the current User object `/api/password/change/` | POST | Calls Django Auth SetPasswordForm save method `/api/user/` | GET,PUT,PACTH | Reads and update django user `/api/admin/authors/` | GET,POST | List and Create authors
+`/api/login/` | POST | Check the credentials and return the REST Token `/api/sign-up/` | GET,POST | Calls Django logout method and delete the Token object assigned to the current User object `/api/password/change/` | POST | Calls Django Auth SetPasswordForm save method `/api/user/` | GET,PUT,PACTH | Reads and update django user `/api/admin/authors/` | GET,POST | List and Create authors